x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/reduce-discovery-mailbox-size.md

 Before deleting a search, you can run the following command to identify the size of the search results that have been copied to a discovery mailbox for all searches in your organization.

 ```
-Get-MailboxSearch | FL Name,TargetMailbox,ResultSizeCopied
+Get-MailboxSearch | Format-List Name,TargetMailbox,ResultSizeCopied
 ```

-You can use the Shell or the EAC to delete an eDiscovery search.
+You can use Exchange Online PowerShell or the EAC to delete an eDiscovery search.

-- **Using the Shell**: Run the following command.
+- **Using Exchange Online PowerShell**: Run the following command.

   ```
   Remove-MailboxSearch -Identity <name of search>